cert-manager/cert-manager/docs/getting-started/install/eks.rst

 =================

 EKS is designed to allow applications to be fully compatible with any standard Kubernetes environment.
-Therefore, installing cert-manager on an EKS doesn't require any deviation from the :doc:`Running on Kubernetes <./kubernetes>` installation guide.
+Therefore, installing cert-manager on an EKS cluster doesn't  require any deviation from the :doc:`Running on Kubernetes <./kubernetes>` installation guide.

 ====================
 Issues unique to AWS